 We live hectic lives that can oftentimes make having a full night of rest an impossibility.
 Many people struggle to fall asleep and will try a variety of methods to nurse themselves into an unconscious state, such as cutting out caffeine and spraying lavender on their bedding to relax the mind.

-By raising your body temperature just before you head off to bed, you will push your body to readjust its temperature.
+Raising your body temperature just before you head off to bed will push your body to readjust its temperature.
 This process of cooling down your body temperature after the sauna bath has the potential to keep you feeling calm and relaxed to get a good night’s sleep.

 Plus, a sauna pushes your body to work hard and maintain homeostasis in an extremely hot environment.
 This additional exertion and effort should make you feel more tired in general and might be the catalyst for dropping off quickly.